-CHRONOLOGY OF MAJOR CHANGES IN FEDERAL UNEMPLOYMENT COMPENSATION LAWS

-(P.L.
-74-271, App.
-8/14/35) Enactment of Social Security Act.
-Declared constitutional May 24, 1937.
-Cre-August 1935 ation of federal unemployment tax; credit for employers against federal tax for taxes paid under a state law that meets federal law requirements; federal financing of administrative costs; state autonomy over substantive elements of state UC programs.
-(P.L.
+CHRONOLOGY OF MAJOR CHANGES IN FEDERAL UNEMPLOYMENT COMPENSATION LAWS of federal unemployment tax; credit for employers against federal tax for taxes paid under a state law that meets federal law requirements; federal financing of administrative costs; state autonomy over substantive elements of state UC programs.
+June 1938 (P.L.
 75-722, App.
 6/25/38) Enactment of Railroad Retirement Act.
-June 1938 (P.L.
+February 1939 (P.L.
 76-1, App.
-2/10/39) Taxing provisions in Title IX of Social Security Act transferred to Internal February 1939 Revenue Code-Federal Unemployment Tax Act (FUTA).
-(P.L.
+2/10/39) Taxing provisions in Title IX of Social Security Act transferred to Internal Revenue Code-Federal Unemployment Tax Act (FUTA).
+August 1939 (P.L.
 76-379, App.
-8/10/39) FUTA taxable wage base limited to first \$3,000 of earnings; states required to August 1939 establish merit systems for personnel who administer UC programs; coverage extended to certain federal instrumentalities.
-(P.L.
+8/10/39) FUTA taxable wage base limited to first \$3,000 of earnings; states required to establish merit systems for personnel who administer UC programs; coverage extended to certain federal instrumentalities.
+September 1944 (P.L.
 78-346) Servicemen's Readjustment Act of 1944 (G.I.
 Bill).
-Readjustment allowances of \$20 a week September 1944 for a maximum of 52 weeks.
-(P.L.
+Readjustment allowances of \$20 a week for a maximum of 52 weeks.
+October 1944 (P.L.
 78-458, App.
-10/3/44) established the George Loan Fund for federal loans to states in anticipation of October 1944 heavy reconversion costs.
-(P.L.
+10/3/44) established the George Loan Fund for federal loans to states in anticipation of heavy reconversion costs.
+August 1946 (P.L.
 79-719, App.
-8/10/46) Extended coverage to maritime service; permitted states to withdraw employee August 1946 contributions from fund for payment of benefits under a TDI program; provided reconversion unemployment benefits for seamen employed by the War Shipping Administration.
+8/10/46) Extended coverage to maritime service; permitted states to withdraw employee contributions from fund for payment of benefits under a TDI program; provided reconversion unemployment benefits for seamen employed by the War Shipping Administration.
 July 1947 (P.L.
 80-226, App.
 7/24/47) Voluntary contributions permitted in employer rate computations.
 June 1948 (P.L.
 80-642, App.
 6/14/48) Supreme Court decision resulted in the term "employee" in the FUTA being limited to employees under the common law rule of "master-servant" retroactive to 1939.
 Federal coverage withdrawn from 500,000, including outside salesmen.
 October 1952 (P.L.
 82-550) Veterans Readjustment Act of 1952 (UCV program) provided up to 26 weeks of benefits at \$26 a week (\$676) to unemployed veterans of the Korean conflict.
 August 1954 (P.L.
 83-567, App.
 8/5/54) The Employment Security Administrative Financing Act of 1954 (Reed Act) earmarked all proceeds of the unemployment tax to UC purposes by appropriating to the Federal Unemployment Trust Fund any annual excess of federal tax receipts over employment security expenditures approved by Congress.
 Bill created loan fund; provided for return to the states of any excess over a \$200 million reserve in the loan fund to be used for benefits and state administrative expenses, including buildings.